trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 > On pressing the back button, Android destroys the Activity.
 The onDestroy() method is not necessarily called at all times.
 However, the onPause() method is always called reliably.

+    ~~~~Question~~~~
+> The app still shows in the recent apps.
+What does it mean?
+When an Activity is destroyed, should it not be removed from the Activity stack?
+Does the list of recent apps reflect the activities on the Activity stack?

 ### Launch the App again

-12-24 00:55:44.551 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onCreate()
+12-25 16:32:05.913 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onCreate(Bundle savedInstanceState)

-12-24 00:55:44.557 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStart()
+12-25 16:32:05.915 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStart()

-12-24 00:55:44.557 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onResume()
+12-25 16:32:05.915 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onResume()

 ### Pressing Home Button

-12-24 00:56:00.510 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onPause()
+12-25 16:32:37.429 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onPause()

+12-25 16:32:37.436 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onSaveInstanceState(Bundle outState)

+12-25 16:32:37.436 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: Saving data, IS_SAVED to true

-12-24 00:56:00.532 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStop()
+12-25 16:32:37.436 8751-8751/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStop()

 > On pressing the home button, Android pauses and stops the activity and tries not to destroy it in case if the user decides to come back to the app again.
-However if the system needs to reclaim memory, stopped activities might be destroyed because they are deep in the Activity stack.
+However if the system needs to reclaim memory, stopped activities might be destroyed because they are further down in the Activity stack.

 ### Launch the App again